Rain (telecommunications): History

+In 2026, rain launched unlimited mobile only on LoopPhone.
+Customers can choose unlimited data across their City, Province or Countrywide, while every plan includes unlimited local calls and SMS nationwide, on a month-to-month plan.

 Technology

-Rain provides 4G and LTE services through a partnership that enables the company to use infrastructure owned by Vodacom and MTN.
+rain provides 4G and LTE services through a partnership that enables the company to use infrastructure owned by Vodacom.
 They launched the first Standalone 5G (3600) network in the country, powered by Huawei infrastructure.

-Rain's Standalone 5G is currently available in major metropolitan areas around the country.
+rain's Standalone 5G is widely available across South Africa.

+rain is a licensed South African Mobile Network Operator (MNO), operating a national 4G & 5G mobile network together with one of South Africa’s largest 5G home networks.

+The rain network is built on thousands of sites using nationally licensed spectrum across the 700 MHz, 1800 MHz, 2600 MHz and 3600 MHz bands.
+This combination provides broad geographic coverage, improved indoor performance and the capacity required for high-performance mobile and home broadband services.

+Reception

+rain topped PwC and DataEQ's South African Telecommunications Sentiment Index (social-media-based sentiment analysis across MTN, Vodacom, Telkom, rain and Cell C) in 2024, 2025 and 2026, recording the highest net sentiment score among the five operators evaluated.

 Controversies

 Ban claiming “Unlimited Data 24/7 on 5G”

 In August 2020, the advertising appeal committee of the advertising regulatory bureau banned rain from claiming unlimited 5G 24/7 after receiving multiple complaints from the public.

 Spectrum arrangements

-In October 2021, Telkom has approached Independent Communications Authority of South Africa (ICASA) to report spectrum arrangements between competitors Vodacom and Rain.
-Telkom argues Vodacom's ability to control Rain's spectrum entrenches its position as a dominant player in a highly concentrated market.
+In October 2021, Telkom has approached Independent Communications Authority of South Africa (ICASA) to report spectrum arrangements between competitors Vodacom and rain.
+Telkom argues Vodacom's ability to control rain's spectrum entrenches its position as a dominant player in a highly concentrated market.
 An investigation is still underway.